RinTheWeeb/096CheeseFix/README.md

 # 096CheeseFix
 A SCP:SL Plugin that fixes the cheesing of 096's flaw by staring at your feet to avoid getting him enraged.

+when players are standing beside 096 or try and cheese their way by looking down and running past/through him, 096 will get triggered.

 Requires [EXILED](https://github.com/galaxy119/EXILED/).

 Credits: RogerFK for his readme template.